crate/croud/docs/commands/organizations.rst

    :prog: croud
    :path: organizations files
    :nosubcommands:
+   :nodescription:

 ``organizations files list``
 ----------------------------

+.. note::

+   This command is only available for organization admins and superusers.

 Lists all files uploaded to an organization.
 The files can then be used as data sources for data import with the ``croud clusters import-jobs create from-file`` command.

-.. note::

-   This command is only available for organization admins and superusers.

 .. argparse::
    :module: croud.__main__
    :func: get_parser
    :prog: croud
    :path: organizations files list
+   :nodescription:

 Example
 ~~~~~~~